-As the name indicates, the Choco Monaka Jumbo ice cream is much bigger in size than traditional Monaka snacks.
+As its name suggests, the ice cream treat, Choco Monaka Jumbo, is much bigger than traditional Monaka sweets.

-But the rice wafer covering of the chocolate ice cream Monaka is just as crispy as that of the traditional one thanks to the chocolate oil coated inside the wafer which prevents the vanilla ice cream from softening the snack.
+Nonetheless, the rice wafer covering is just as crisp as the traditional one, thanks to the chocolate oil coated inside the wafers, which prevents the vanilla ice cream from softening the snack.

-Since the thin chocolate bar in the middle is also pleasantly crisp, the overall snack has a three layer structure that is great in both taste and texture.
+Since the thin chocolate bar in the middle is also pleasantly crisp, the ice cream treat consists of a three-layer structure that is so good in taste and texture.

 (Reference Page: Wikipedia チョコモナカジャンボ )